Content on this page was generated by AI and has not been manually reviewed.

 How do I enable auto-connect on Windows?

 Open Proton VPN > Settings > Auto Connect > On, choose the trigger startup or network change, select a default server, and enable Kill Switch if you want it protected even during a drop.
-Nordvpn split tunneling not working heres how to fix it
+Does proton vpn require money a deep dive into free vs paid 2026

 How do I enable auto-connect on macOS?